 Think about Some people live in very dry regions because

 what we have

 learned so far.
+They have to work very hard to

-What are new They have to work very hard to
+What are new

 things you

 learned about

 global water

 sustainability?

 What else are

 you wondering

 about water

 sustainability?

-Appendix A: Glossary
+Appendix: Glossary